-On June 1, 2020, the Company entered into a lease agreement with Arrow Capital Solutions, Inc. to lease equipment.
-The lease obligation is payable to Arrow Capital Solutions with monthly installments of \$5,008.
+On June 1, 2020, the Company entered into a lease agreement with a finance company to lease equipment.
+The lease obligation is payable in monthly installments of \$5,008.
 The lease carries an interest rate of 7% and is a three-year lease.
 The term of the lease ends June 1, 2023.

-On June 29, 2020, the Company entered into a lease agreement with Arrow Capital Solutions, Inc. to lease equipment.
-The lease obligation is payable to Arrow Capital Solutions with monthly installments of \$5,050.
+On June 29, 2020, the Company entered into a lease agreement with a finance company to lease equipment.
+The lease obligation is payable in monthly installments of \$5,050.
 The lease carries an interest rate of 7% and is a three-year lease.
 The term of the lease ends June 29, 2023.

-On July 31, 2020, the Company entered into a lease agreement with Arrow Capital Solutions, Inc. to lease equipment under a finance lease.
-The lease obligation is payable to Arrow Capital Solutions with monthly installments of \$4,524.
+On July 31, 2020, the Company entered into a lease agreement with a finance company to lease equipment under a finance lease.
+The lease obligation is payable in monthly installments of \$4,524.
 The lease carries an interest rate of 7% and is a three-year lease.
+The term of the lease ends July 31, 2023.